Context-Driven Performance Modeling for Causal Inference Operators on Neural Processing Units

 \section{Abstract}

-The proliferation of large language models (LLMs) has driven demand for long-context inference on resource-constrained edge devices.
-However, deploying these models on Neural Processing Units (NPUs) presents significant challenges due to the architectural mismatch: quadratic complexity of standard attention mechanisms conflicts with memory and compute patterns of edge accelerators.
-This paper presents a comprehensive performance analysis of various causal inference operators on a modern NPU.
-We benchmark standard quadratic attention against several sub-quadratic alternatives, including structured state-space and linear attention models.
-Our analysis reveals that while sub-quadratic methods offer superior scalability, they introduce distinct computational bottlenecks on the NPU's specialized execution units.
-We identify that quadratic attention becomes severely memory-bound, suffering from cache inefficiency and pipeline stalls exceeding 95\% at long contexts.
-In contrast, sub-quadratic models can become compute-bound on programmable vector cores.
-These findings provide critical insights for the co-design of hardware-aware models and optimization strategies to enable on-device AI inference with long-contexts.
+The proliferation of large language models has driven demand for long-context inference on resource-constrained edge platforms.
+However, deploying these models on Neural Processing Units (NPUs) presents significant challenges due to architectural mismatch: the quadratic complexity of standard attention conflicts with NPU memory and compute patterns.
+This paper presents a comprehensive performance analysis of causal inference operators on a modern NPU, benchmarking quadratic attention against sub-quadratic alternatives including structured state-space models and causal convolutions.
+Our analysis reveals a spectrum of critical bottlenecks: quadratic attention becomes severely memory-bound with catastrophic cache inefficiency, while sub-quadratic variants span from compute-bound on programmable vector cores to memory-bound by data movement.
+These findings provide essential insights for co-designing hardware-aware models and optimization strategies to enable efficient long-context inference on edge platforms.